Examining Perspectives in the News

 To sharpen skills needed to discern truth from fiction in the news.

 To introduce this lesson, the instructor will draw a line on the board with marks from 1 to 10.
 1 is “completely fiction,” 10 is “completely non-fiction,” and in-between might be marked, “based on a true story.”
-The class will be asked where on the number line a standard newspaper might fall.
-At the end of the lesson the number line will be re-visited, and the same question asked (perhaps recorded in a different color marker), to see if anyone has changed their minds.
+The class will be asked where on the number line a standard newspaper story might fall.
+At the end of the lesson, the number line will be re-visited, and the same question asked (perhaps recorded in a different color marker) to see if anyone has changed their minds.

 Task 1: Following Implications

 In this lesson, students fill out a mock-newspaper worksheet, either individually or in pairs.
-They ad-lib words to create two implication-heavy headlines in order to examine how the wording, or perspective, of the headline implies certain details about the story.
+They ad-lib words to create two implication-heavy headlines in order to examine how the wording or perspective of the headline implies certain details about the story.
 They are encouraged to follow the implications of their headlines and fill out the story they think that one of their headlines might tell.

 Task 2: Same Facts, Different Story